kategengler/reefpoints/source/posts/2014-12-26-pattern-matching-in-elixir-for-rubyists.md

 Now our functions are concise, and focused on the very specific behavior.
-The condition is obfuscated through the pattern matching but this is a common pattern in Elixir so should be embrassed.
+The condition is obfuscated through the pattern matching but this is a common design pattern in Elixir so it should be embrassed.

 The pattern matching can be more complex:

 ```elixir
 def foo(%{foo: bar}, "baz") do